DavidResin/sitsitex/src/data/song_files/en.md

 ## My Bonnie
 ###### mybonnie

-My Bonnie is over the ocean
+My Bonnie is over the ocean,
-My Bonnie is over the sea
+My Bonnie is over the sea,
-My Bonnie is over the ocean
+My Bonnie is over the ocean,
 O bring back my Bonnie to me!

-Bring back, bring back
+Bring back, bring back,
 Bring back my Bonnie to me, to me!
-Bring back, bring back
+Bring back, bring back,
 O bring back my Bonnie to me!

-O blow ye winds over the ocean
+O blow ye winds over the ocean,
-O blow ye winds over the sea
+O blow ye winds over the sea,
-O blow ye winds over the ocean
+O blow ye winds over the ocean,
 And bring back my Bonnie to me!

 Bring back...

-Last night as I lay on my pillow
+Last night as I lay on my pillow,
-Last night as I lay on my bed
+Last night as I lay on my bed,
-Last night as I lay on my pillow
+Last night as I lay on my pillow,
 I dreamed that my Bonnie was dead!

 Bring back...

-The winds have blown over the ocean
+The winds have blown over the ocean,
-The winds have blown over the sea
+The winds have blown over the sea,
-The winds have blown over the ocean
+The winds have blown over the ocean,
 And brought back my Bonnie to me!

 Bring back...